Children’s Carry On Luggage – Trunki

 Max Ride Weight: 50kg

 It also has straps inside to hold things in place.
 You can also buy accessories to go with the Trunki.
-We have also bought a Trunki Tote bag which sits inside and holds things a bit better together.
+We have also bought a Trunki Tote bag which sits inside and holds things together a bit better.
 You can see a picture of the Tote Bag below

-All trunkis also come with lockable catches but to be honest we have never used this option as they are pretty secure without being locked.
+Trunkis also have lockable catches, but to be honest we have never used this option as they are pretty secure without being locked.
 Little K’s Trunki is a newer version and his catches are a different design, which I do find easier to open.

 Remember to make sure that your child(ren) will play ball and pull their own Trunki along.
-Otherwise you are going to have to make sure you can carry it and have enough hands to carry your own luggage and theirs.
+Otherwise you are going to have to make sure you have enough hands to carry your own luggage and theirs.
 Which isn’t great when you sometimes need a hand for them too!
-A pull along backpack or backpack may be better option for them if they wont carry/pull it along themselves.
+A pull along backpack or backpack may be better option for them if they won’t carry/pull it along themselves.

 Overall a great design and our kids love them.
 Trunkis come in so many different designs for your kids to choose from.
 From the Pink Trunki, to the Tiger Trunki, they are bound to find one they like.
-They can also be really useful for overnight stays with grandparents etc. Enough space inside for clothes, nappies and toys if needed.
+They can also be really useful for overnight stays with the grandparents etc. Enough space inside for clothes, nappies and toys if needed.

 I am a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to amazon.co.uk.